tessel/hardware/README.md

 ----|------|----
 1 | GND  | Ground
 2 | 3V3  |  3.3V power rail, marked with a box around the pin on the silkscreen.
 The onboard regulator is rated to 1A.
 3 | SCL  | I2C clock line.
-Ports A and B share a common I2C bus, as do ports C and D.
+On TM-00-00, this bus is shared board-wide.
+On TM-00-02, ports A and B share a common I2C bus, as do ports C and D.
 4 | SDA  | I2C data line.
-Ports A and B share a common I2C bus, as do ports C and D.
+On TM-00-00, this bus is shared board-wide.
+On TM-00-02, ports A and B share a common I2C bus, as do ports C and D.
 5 | SCK  | SPI clock line.
 Common for the entire board.
 6 | MISO  | SPI master in/slave out.
 Common for the entire board.
 7 | MOSI  | SPI master out/slave in.
 Common for the entire board.
 8 | GPIO1 / UART TX  | User-configurable general purpose input/output.
-Unique to each module port. / UART serial transmit
+Unique to each module port. / UART serial transmit (TM-00-02 only)
 9 | GPIO2 / UART RX  | User-configurable general purpose input/output.
-Unique to each module port. / UART serial recieve
+Unique to each module port. / UART serial recieve (TM-00-02 only)
 10 | GPIO3  | User-configurable general purpose input/output.
 Unique to each module port.

 *Note:* Module ports A, B, and D have hardware UART.
 UART for Port C is done is software.